chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 > By default, `jj log` lists your local commits, with some remote commits added for context.
 The `~` indicates that the commit has parents that are not included in the graph.
 We can use the `-r` flag to select a different set of revisions to list.

-To show the full revision history for a given commit, you can use a leading `::`, which indicates “parents”.
-(A trailing `::` indicates “children”.)
+To show the full revision history for a given commit, you can use a leading `::`, which indicates “ancestors”.
+(A trailing `::` indicates “descendants”.)
 Since `jj log` always gives you the identifier for a revision, you can follow it up with `jj log -r ::<id>`.
-For example, in one repo where I am trying this, the most recent commit identifier starts with `mwoq` (Jujutsu helpfully highlights the segment of the identifier you need to use), so I could write `jj log -r ::mwoq`, and this will show all the parents of `mwoq`.
+For example, in one repo where I am trying this, the most recent commit identifier starts with `mwoq` (Jujutsu helpfully highlights the segment of the identifier you need to use), so I could write `jj log -r ::mwoq`, and this will show all the ancestors of `mwoq`.
 Like Git, `@` is a shortcut for “the current head commit”.
 Net, the equivalent command for “show me all the history for this commit” is:

 ```sh
 $ jj log -r ::@